 - therefore, a withdrawal from a course that is concurrent with another course may necessitate withdrawal from each of the courses that are considered as concurrent. - 11.
 Students may withdraw from an individual course until a specified date and receive a grade of "W".
 Only complete withdrawals may be done after this date.
 Check the University calendar for specific dates. - a.
 Students who withdraw from a nursing course must adhere to the same readmission procedure as a student who has made less than a "C" in a nursing or required non-nursing course.
-The student must seek readmission by submitting a written petition to the Director of the School of Nursing to repeat the course.
+The student must seek readmission by submitting a written petition to the Curriculum Coordinator to repeat the course.
 Repeating students may enroll only if permission is granted and space is available.
 Priority is given to those students attempting a nursing course for the first time. - b.
-If a student withdraws from a nursing course for any reason, the student must notify the Director of the School of Nursing seven (7) days after the course final of their intent to seek readmission for the upcoming semester.
-Readmissions are evaluated, based on an individual basis, including faculty input and space availability. - c.
-Failure to properly withdraw from Marshall University will result in an "F" for the course(s). - d.
-Students, unable to maintain continuous progression due to extenuating circumstances, may apply for a Leave of Absence by submitting a written request to the Director of the Program. - e.
-Permission for a Leave of Absence, which guarantees that a student will be given a space in the designated course(s), may be granted on a one-time basis for a maximum of 12 calendar months. - f.
-The student granted a Leave of Absence must return to the beginning of the course from which the student withdrew. - g.
-If a student wishes to enroll in only one nursing course in 2nd or 3rd semester, the student must inform the Director in writing.
+Failure to properly withdraw from Marshall University will result in an "F" for the course(s). - c.
+Students, unable to maintain continuous progression due to extenuating circumstances, may apply for a Leave of Absence by submitting a written request to the Director of the Program. - d.
+Permission for a Leave of Absence, which guarantees that a student will be given a space in the designated course(s), may be granted on a one-time basis for a maximum of 12 calendar months. - e.
+The student granted a Leave of Absence must return to the beginning of the course from which the student withdrew. - f.
+If a student wishes to enroll in only one nursing course in 2nd or 3rd semester, the student must inform the Curriculum Coordinator in writing.